Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Other Reminders

 • Estimated taxes for 2023.
-The first installment of estimated taxes for individuals and calendar-year corporations is due on the same day as 2022 income tax returns are filed.
-Obtaining a filing extension for filing the 2020 return does not give you more time for paying estimated taxes for 2023.
-Check with your tax professional about new tax rules that may affect 2023 taxes.
+The first installment of estimated taxes for individuals and calendar-year corporations is due on the same day as 2023 income tax returns are filed.
+Obtaining a filing extension for filing the 2023 return does not give you more time to pay estimated taxes for 2024.
+Check with your tax professional about new tax rules that may affect 2024 taxes.

 Begin Filing Taxes for Your Business, and Stay Current on Tax Laws

-By starting sooner and doing some prep work, you can make filing taxes for your business a more efficient and less stressful process.
-With changes in the law and new IRS guidance, you'll want to consult with your accountant to ensure you understand what is required to stay compliant, as well as learn about additional opportunities for tax savings available to you through credits.
-Paychex offers tax services that can help your business navigate the complexities of filing taxes.
+By starting sooner and doing some prep work, you can make filing taxes for your business more efficient and less stressful.
+With changes in the law and new IRS guidance, you'll want to consult with your CPA, tax professional, or legal adviser to ensure you understand what is required to stay compliant and learn about additional tax savings opportunities available to you through credits.
+Paychex offers tax services that help your business navigate the complexities of filing taxes.

 barbara weltman